MaalyALkaraki/syllabus/node-db/week-17/sql2-more-queries.md

             FROM reservations);

 What question does this query answer - remember that the inner query is executed first to provide a result to feed into the outer query.

+Subqueries can also be used to check for the existence (or non-existence) of rows in other tables by using the EXISTS or NOT EXISTS keywords, for example:

+    SELECT * FROM customers c
+      WHERE NOT EXISTS (SELECT 1 FROM reservations r WHERE r.cust_id = c.id);

+This example lists all customers who have no reservations currently.

+It is also an example of a correlated subquery.

 Correlated subqueries use values from the outer query - in this case the subquery can't execute first, they must both execute together.